Between each lumbar vertebra is an intervertebral disc IVD (meaning disc in between the vertebra).

 The most common way to injure a disc is through simultaneously lifting and twisting or stooping.

-- Disc Bulge-where there is a tear in the annular fibres (usually the outer 1/3).
+- Where there is a tear in the annular fibres (usually the outer 1/3).

 - Tearing doesn’t require a traumatic force and don’t generally compress the central or lateral spinal nerves.

-- Protrusion-there is movement of the nucleus pulposus into the surrounding annular fibres but there is no migration outside the annulus.
+- Where there is movement of the nucleus pulposus into the surrounding annular fibres but there is no migration outside the annulus.

-- Extrusion-the nuclear material penetrates outside the annular fibres and this material can then migrate either up or down the spine.
+- Where the nuclear material penetrates outside the annular fibres and this material can then migrate either up or down the spine.

-- Both can lead to compression of the central and/or lateral spinal nerves.
+- Both extrustions and herniations can lead to compression of the central and/or lateral spinal nerves.

-- Sequestration-is a free fragment of nuclear material in the spinal canal which can occur after an extrusion herniation and can also migrate up and down the spine.
+- Is a free fragment of nuclear material in the spinal canal which can occur after an extrusion herniation and can also migrate up and down the spine.

 Lower back pain associated with disc injuries can come from a series of structures: